 The lowdown on trade finance

 Trade finance is a well-established business funding solution.
 Globally, the trade finance market was valued at more than $15 trillion in 2024.
-In simple terms, trade finance is a business ‘line of credit’ facility that’s ideal if you buy from other businesses, whether they’re overseas or based in Australia.
+In simple terms, Trade Finance is a business ‘line of credit’ facility that’s ideal if you buy from other businesses, whether they’re overseas or based in Australia.
 Trade finance is used in every industry, including retail, manufacturing, food and beverage, pharmaceuticals, healthcare, eCommerce and more.

 Let’s face it – if you’re importing or even buying locally, you don’t want all your available cash tied up in paying for goods that can take weeks to arrive.
 And then you can’t even begin to make your money back until you have the items in stock and start selling them.

-Trade finance funding works by bridging the gap between paying for your goods and recouping your money when you sell them to customers.
+Trade Finance funding works by bridging the gap between paying for your goods and recouping your money when you sell them to customers.
 This kind of financing gives your business quick access to funds by introducing a trusted financial partner, such as Octet, into your supply chain.

-The high-level trade finance process is simple:
+The high-level Frade Finance process is simple:

 Your business purchases goods from your suppliers, either in Australia or overseas.